 Laurie directs the communications strategy for the University Innovation Fellows program and shares the stories of the students and faculty who exemplify the spirit and drive that define the program’s mission.
 She likes to say that she works on anything that has words or images, from the website to branded gear design.

 Laurie has worked for ten years as a writer and editor for web and print, with experience in website management and graphic design.
 Prior to the University Innovation Fellows program, she was the communications director for the NSF-funded National Center for Engineering Pathways to Innovation (Epicenter).
 She has also worked for the University of Southern California as the web editor for the USC Dornsife College, and as the web editor for restaurant and lifestyle website Gayot.com.
 Laurie is a graduate of Susquehanna University with a B.A. in creative writing.

-Ghanashyam is the India Program Manager for the University Innovation Fellows program.
-He handles all the operations of the program in India and works with the students from Indian institutions to be change-agents on campus.
+Ghanashyam is a Program Manager for the University Innovation Fellows program.
+He supports our global operations and assists with training of new community members.
 He also works with Beahead Private Limited, a company based out of Bengaluru as the Head for Technology Enablement and primarily focuses on Academia related programs.

 Ghanashyam has over 12 years of experience spanning a variety of areas, including technology evangelism, tech audience marketing, project management, and in-the-trenches design and development.
 He has lead more than 15 design sprints in India & MENA region working with 70+ startups.